Summer Program FAQs

 How can I apply for a Summer Associate position?

 Pullman & Comley conducts on-campus interviews at several law schools, which is the preferred method of application.
-Candidates also can send a resume and cover letter to: Brion Kirsch, Pullman & Comley, LLC, 850 Main Street, Bridgeport, CT 06601-7006.
+Candidates also can send a resume and cover letter to: Laura Cardillo, Pullman & Comley, LLC, 90 State House Square, Hartford, CT, 06103-3702.
 Callback interviews are usually scheduled in September and early October.
 Hiring decisions are made on a rolling basis and applicants can expect to be notified within two to four weeks.

 How is the Summer Associate Program organized, and what will I work on?